Table of Contents

 data and metadata files have extensions of

-file may appear during optimization
+.ARN file may appear during optimization

 operations.

-engine supports only
+The ARCHIVE engine supports only

-and SELECT
+INSERT and SELECT (no

 deletes, replaces, or updates).
 It does support ORDER

-operations, BLOB
+BY operations, BLOB fields, and

 basically all data types except geometry data types (see